reactioncommerce/example-storefront/README.md

 ### Yarn Commands

 Yarn & NPM should run inside the Docker container.
 We've taken steps to ensure that the node_modules are placed into a cacheable location.
 If you run Yarn locally, the node_modules are written directly to the project directory and take precedence over those from the Docker build.
-**Yarn Add**
+**NPM Add**

 ```
-docker-compose run --rm web yarn add --dev [package]
+docker-compose run --rm web npm add --dev [package]
 ```

-**Yarn Install**
+**NPM Install**

-⚠️ Always rebuild the image and start a new container after modifying yarn.lock or Dockerfile!
+⚠️ Always rebuild the image and start a new container after modifying package-lock.json or Dockerfile!

 ```
-docker-compose run --rm web yarn install
+docker-compose run --rm web npm install
 docker-compose down --rmi local
 docker-compose up -d --build
 ```

 ### Testing component library in the storefront

 Sometimes we need to test the [Example Storefront Component Library](https://github.com/reactioncommerce/reaction-component-library) components in the context of the storefront.
-Unfortunately, there isn't an easy wasy to do this within our Docker containers, so we need to run the `storefront` outside of docker.
+Unfortunately, there isn't an easy way to do this within our Docker containers, so we need to run the `storefront` outside of docker.

 1. `cd` to your local [`reaction-component-library`](https://github.com/reactioncommerce/reaction-component-library) repo.
 1. Git checkout the proper branch that you want to link
-1. `cd` into the `package` folder of this repo, and run the command `yarn install` followed by `yarn build`
+1. `cd` into the `package` folder of this repo, and run the command `npm install` followed by `npm run build`
-1. After the build is done, `cd` into the new `dist` folder it just built and run `yarn link` to allow the library to be installed into the storefront.
+1. After the build is done, `cd` into the new `dist` folder it just built and run `npm link` to allow the library to be installed into the storefront.
 This will link `@reactioncommerce/components`
 1. Inside the `example-storefront` repo, temporarily rename your `.yarnrc` file to anything else (i.e. `.yarnrc-temp`)
-1. Run `yarn install` and then the command `yarn link "@reactioncommerce/components"` to set the local version as an override of the published npm version
+1. Run `npm install` and then the command `npm link "@reactioncommerce/components"` to set the local version as an override of the published npm version
 1. Inside your `.env` file, change `INTERNAL_GRAPHQL_URL` to equal `http://localhost:3000/graphql`, the same as the `EXTERNAL_GRAPHQL_URL`
-1. Start the storefront locally by running the command `export $(cat .env | xargs) && yarn dev`
+1. Start the storefront locally by running the command `export $(cat .env | xargs) && npm dev`
 1. Your storefront should now be running at `localhost:4000`
-   - If you see errors about not being able to find peer dependency packages, that seems to be an issues with yarn linking.
-You can just temporarily `yarn add` each of those packages in the component library `package/dist` folder.
+   - If you see errors about not being able to find peer dependency packages, that seems to be an issues with npm linking.
+You can just temporarily `npm add` each of those packages in the component library `package/dist` folder.
 (This folder is gitignored anyway.)
 1. After your changes are tested, shut down the storefront by running the command `CTRL+C`
-1. Run `yarn unlink "@reactioncommerce/components"` in the storefront repo folder
+1. Run `npm unlink "@reactioncommerce/components"` in the storefront repo folder
 1. `cd` to the `package/dist` folder of the `reaction-component-library` repo.
-Run the command `yarn unlink` to unlink the local version of the component library
+Run the command `npm unlink` to unlink the local version of the component library
-1. Undo the renaming of your `.yarnrc` file
 1. Undo the URL change inside your `.env` file

 ## Clean up containers